 • Unreliable sellers.
 “The biggest risk is the seller defaulting on the original mortgage, which can put the property the buyer is living in into foreclosure,” says Schandelson.
 You have to trust that the seller will keep making payments on their mortgage.
 If they don’t, the lender could seize the home, even if your own payment record is spotless.
 You also have to trust the mortgage was assumable in the first place; if the seller didn’t get permission for the wraparound, the lender could also foreclose or call the mortgage in.

 • More expensive terms.
-The extra interest the seller is charging you may exceed conventional mortgage rates: They want compensation for their trouble/risk, especially since you might not be the most creditworthy of buyers (otherwise, wouldn’t you be getting a loan of your own?).
+The extra interest the seller is charging you may exceed conventional mortgage rates.
+They want compensation for their trouble/risk, especially since you may not have the best credit.

 Risks for sellers

 • Paperwork.
-Guess what?
-You’re in the home-financing biz, and all that it implies: Sending out statements/invoices, keeping track of payments, making sure you maintain records and accounting for the income on your tax return.
-If you don’t properly report it, the IRS will not be happy.
+Setting up a wraparound mortgage means you’re now in the home-financing biz with all that it implies: sending out statements/invoices, keeping track of payments, making sure you maintain records and accounting for the income on your tax return.
+If you don’t properly file, the IRS will not be happy.

 • Unreliable buyers.
 You need to believe that the buyer will make their required payments on time and in full.
 After all, you’re still on the hook for your monthly payment, even if the buyer stops paying.
 “This means you either need to come out of pocket or miss payments, which can hurt your credit score,” says Schandelson.
 “You might also need to take legal action against the buyer for not paying, which can be costly.”